HathorNetwork/hathor-explorer/hathor_explorer_v1.md

 Every new update on network data will be pushed to a SNS.
 A SQS will be fed from this SNS notifications.
 Network handler will consume this SQS and send a message for every connection stored in the database subscribed to network topic.
+Network data will also be improved, showing the overall network instead of a single node point of view.

 > **Estimated cost:** $1.50 monthly ($ 0.50 per million update, every second update).

-### API gateway
-[guide-level-explanation/hathor-explorer-service/api-gateway]: #guide-level-explanation/hathor-explorer-service/api-gateway

-API gateway will handle REST requests and WS connections from the external world.

-> **Estimated cost:** $2 monthly (according to AWS example.
-Variables are quantity of requests, time of connection and data transferred).

-## Hathor History Service
-[guide-level-explanation/hathor-history-service]: #guide-level-explanation/hathor-history-service

-Hathor history service is responsible for keep track of statistics updates.
-As a different service it will have its own database and lambdas.
-But for now we will simplify putting inside of `hathor-explorer-service`.

-### Mongodb (not for now)
-[guide-level-explanation/hathor-history-service/mongodb]: #guide-level-explanation/hathor-history-service/mongodb

-_**Note:** for now, `hathor-explorer-service`'s database will be used_

-Mongodb will run on a EC2 instance and will not be deployed by Serverless framework.

-We chose Mongo because data to store is very simple, it's flexible to easily add more properties when needed without migrations or other complications and Mongo can handle tens of thousands of connections which is perfect to deal with lambdas.

-> ~**Estimated cost:** $ 21.05 Monthly (`t3.medium` - `20GB SSD`)~

 ### Statistics Collector
-[guide-level-explanation/hathor-history-service/statistics-collector]: #guide-level-explanation/hathor-history-service/statistics-collector
+[guide-level-explanation/hathor-explorer-service/statistics-collector]: #guide-level-explanation/hathor-explorer-service/statistics-collector

 Every new hashrate/statistics updates will be pushed to a SNS.
 A SQS will listen to this SNS and store it.
 Statistics collector updater will consume this SQS and store data in the database.
-Statistics collector will also push data to another SQS (or SNS when it is a different service) that will be consumed by [`statistics-update-handler`](#guide-level-explanation/hathor-explorer-service/statistics-update-handler)
+Statistics collector will also trigger [`statistics-update-handler`](#guide-level-explanation/hathor-explorer-service/statistics-update-handler) to update connected clients.

 A new feature will be made on `hathor-core` to push statistics data to SNS.
 It can be in the same place where this data is pushed to WS.

 > **Estimated cost:** $ 0.90 per million transactions.

-### Hashrate History Handler (not now)
-[guide-level-explanation/hathor-history-service/hashrate-history-handler]: #guide-level-explanation/hathor-history-service/hashrate-history-handler

-_**Note:** for now, [`statistics-history-handler`](#guide-level-explanation/hathor-explorer-service/statistics-history-handler) will access database directly instead of request this function_

-Hashrate history handler will retrieve past statistics data necessary to build a graph.

-> ~**Estimated cost:** $ 0.50 per million requests.~
+### API gateway
+[guide-level-explanation/hathor-explorer-service/api-gateway]: #guide-level-explanation/hathor-explorer-service/api-gateway

+API gateway will handle REST requests and WS connections from the external world.
+Also will cache requests that will lead to `hathor-core` requests

+> **Estimated cost:** $2 monthly (according to AWS example.
+Variables are quantity of requests, time of connection and data transferred).
 ## Hathor Explorer Lib
 [guide-level-explanation/hathor-explorer-lib]: #guide-level-explanation/hathor-explorer-lib

 As is a good practice use React components as presentation layer only, Hathor Explorer Lib comes as an abstraction for business matters.
 All requests, WS connections, Entities and business decisions will be made by it and imported by [`hathor-explorer`](#guide-level-explanation/hathor-explorer) to be called.

-It's probably a good idea to separate things inside the project first and extract to a different one later.
+It's a good idea to separate things inside the project first and extract to a different one later.
 So it will still be part of [`hathor-explorer`](#guide-level-explanation/hathor-explorer) for now.

 ## Hathor Explorer
 [guide-level-explanation/hathor-explorer]: #guide-level-explanation/hathor-explorer

-The existing project will not have any big visual modification except by token list pagination and the hashrate x time graph that will be "all time" instead of starting only by the time the page is loaded.
+The existing project will not have any big visual modification except by network visualization, token list pagination and the hashrate x time graph that will be "all time" instead of starting only by the time the page is loaded.

 Furthermore business logic will be extracted from React components and API calls will be modified, if needed, to fit the new responses from new [guide-level-explanation/hathor-explorer-service](#guide-level-explanation/hathor-explorer-service)